 Certain phthalates are linked to conditions like asthma, attention-deficit hyperactivity disorder, breast cancer, neurodevelopmental issues, obesity, type II diabetes, autism spectrum disorders, and fertility issues.
-Bisphenol A (BPA) and polychlorinated biphenyls (PCB) have been identified as endocrine-disrupting chemicals which interfere with normal hormonal function.
+Bisphenol A (BPA) and polychlorinated biphenyls (PCB) have been identified as endocrine-disrupting chemicals that interfere with normal hormonal function.

 Many studies have indicated that companies should proceed with caution when using any chemical in the phthalate class, especially when products are used by pregnant women or young children, whom research points out as most vulnerable to phthalates’ effects.
 Babies and children are much more sensitive to phthalates exposure for various reasons, including their fast metabolic rate and fast growth of organs and tissues.